qq15725/modern-screenshot/README.zh-CN.md

   quality?: number
 }

-export interface BlobOptions extends JpegOptions {
+export interface ImageOptions extends JpegOptions {
   /**
    * A string indicating the image format.
 The default type is image/png; that type is also used if the given type isn't supported.
    */